Can Anxiety Cause Dementia?

 Dementia is defined as a general and pervasive deterioration of memory, as well as at least one other cognitive ability, such as language and executive function.
 This can be due to various causes.
 The loss of cognitive function is pronounced enough to negatively impact an individual’s normal daily functioning, work, and social life.

 Alzheimer’s disease is the most common form of dementia, accounting for 60-80% of memory loss cases.
+Ongoing research has shown connections between Alzheimer’s disease and various factors, such as stress and emotional dysregulation, indicating the complexity of its development and progression.
 But there are many other types of dementia, including:

 • Vascular dementia